juliebro/orca-sightings-api/docs/reference/sightings-resource/sightings-patch.md

 # `PATCH /sightings`: update part of an existing setting

-Update part of an existing sighting.
+Updates part of an existing sighting.

 Also see: